What is home hardening?

 A small structure was located between 0 m and 1.83 m (0 ft to 6 ft) downwind of the fence or mulch bed as a target for flames and firebrands.
 A target mulch bed at the base of the structure tested the ability of firebrands produced by the burning fence and mulch bed to ignite spot fires that threatened the structure.

-• [Download Here] Wildfire Prepared Home™ was developed to help you protect your home from wildfire.
+[Download Here] Wildfire Prepared Home™ was developed to help you protect your home from wildfire.
 The requirements described here are based on years of scientific research by the Insurance Institute for Business & Home Safety (IBHS).
-Our science has demonstrated that, when applied together, these specific actions reduce the wildfire risk to your home and property.
+Science has demonstrated that, when applied together, the specific actions that we recommend reduce the wildfire risk to your home and property.

 The objective of this study was to clarify the relative importance of vents, including style, type and location of the entry of wind-blown embers.
 At the time this project was conducted, three vents had been accepted for use by the California OFSM.
 These vents were incorporated into the experimental design.

-• [Download Here] Fences and mulch contribute to the spread of wildland fires.
+[Download Here] Fences and mulch contribute to the spread of wildlfires.
 They act as both ignition targets and as sources that may themselves ignite nearby objects through direct flame contact and firebrand generation.
 The linear nature of fences gives them the capability of spreading fire over long distances.

 This paper presents the findings from outdoor experiments that investigated the spread of fire through firebrand spotting from fences and mulch beds near a structure in a wind field.
 A variety of fence and mulch types and materials were tested.
 Fence type, proximity to the structure, wind speed, and type of ground cover beneath the fence all affect firebrand spotting.

-• [Click Here] Sam Manzello (NIST) presenting on firebrand research targeted on quantifying structure vulnerabilities to wind-driven firebrand showers.
+[Click Here] In this video, Sam Manzello (NIST) presents firebrand research targeted on quantifying structure vulnerabilities to wind-driven firebrand showers.
 This type of firebrand research was never possible prior to the development of the NIST Firebrand Generator, also referred to as the NIST Dragon.